doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

 ---------------------------------------------------

-Doctrine is quite flexible, and a number of third-party extensions are available that allow you to easily perform repeated and common tasks on your entities.
+Doctrine is quite flexible, and a number of third-party extensions are available that allow you to perform repeated and common tasks on your entities.
-These include thing such as *Sluggable*, *Timestampable*, *Loggable*, *Translatable*, and *Tree*.
+These include things such as *Sluggable*, *Timestampable*, *Loggable*, *Translatable*, and *Tree*.

 For more information about them, see `available Doctrine extensions`_